SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Other/Parameter_page.md

    If you used a data page feed based on element, no additional filter is needed.

    If you used a data page feed based on protocol, an additional element filter feed is needed.
 You can either directly add this feed from the *Elements* section in the data pane, or use a feed component.
-See [Applying a data feed](xref:Apply_Data_Feed).
+See [Applying a data source](xref:Apply_Data_Source).

 1. Optionally, to customize the polling interval for this component, expand the *Settings* \> *WebSocket settings* section, clear the checkbox in this section, and specify the custom polling interval.